crosshj/parascene-desktop/docs/PLAN-blue-capacity-priority.md

 Blue is one GPU.
 Desktop, www, Lab, and Direct to Blue all share it.
 Today that looks like an API that failed.
 It is a scarce machine.
 Illustrated: [blue-capacity-scenarios.html](./blue-capacity-scenarios.html) (order + wait).
 Related: [GUIDE-generation-lanes.md](./GUIDE-generation-lanes.md), [GUIDE-generate-wait.md](./GUIDE-generate-wait.md).
 Product copy must not brand the credits path “Blue.”

 Execute this file in order.
-Do not start occupancy or bids until in-line vs generating is honest.
+In-line vs generating is done.
+Occupancy next.
 No per-person: Blue does not get `person`, does not fair-share by account, and does not wait on identity.
 One line, numbers only.

 What is wrong now
 - Scheduler: one job at a time, global FIFO, model stickiness.
 No person.
 No occupancy.
-- Poll is `202 { status, job_id }`.
-Blue has `pending` vs `running`; clients lump them. www maps `creating` / `queued` / `processing` the same.
-- Callers expire on their own clocks (www ~10 min of polls; desktop product 10/20 min from create; Direct 30 min) and mark `failed`.
-Busy looks broken.
 - Desktop cancel stops the local waiter.
 It does not pull the job off Blue.
 No per-job dequeue (operator Comfy interrupt is everyone).
 - Stickiness can run a Lab still before a waiting video if the checkpoint is already loaded.